 Let’s face it, people who are healthy and in shape live longer!
 On average, individuals who worked out for at least 15 minutes a day lived 3-8 years longer.
 We all want to see those special moments in our kids’ lives, like college graduations, weddings, and grandkids.
 But you have to get there.
 So if you aren’t doing it for yourself, do it for your kids!
 I know they will appreciate it.

-But can’t I get these same benefits with any type of exercise, you may ask?
+But can’t I get these same benefits with any exercise, you may ask?

 Weight lifting and resistance training exercises are specifically important for moms and have many unique benefits that traditional cardiovascular exercise can’t provide.
 Including:

 5. It burns belly fat